Singularities of Hermitian-Yang-Mills connections and Harder-Narasimhan-Seshadri filtrations: Preliminaries

-This implies in particular that $\int_{K\setminus\Sigma}|F_{A_\infty}|^2\leq C$, hence by the removable singularity theorem of Bando-Siu \cite{BS} $A_\infty$ is indeed an admissible Hermitian-Yang-Mills connection with singular set $\Sigma$ (which could be smaller than $\tilde\Sigma$), on a reflexive sheaf $\mathcal E_\infty$.
-We also denote by $H_\infty$ the corresponding limit Hermitian-Einstein metric on $\E_\infty$.
-Notice that a priori we may obtain different limits$(A_\infty, \E_\infty)$ along different subsequences.
-Any such limit is called a \emph{tangent cone} of $A$.
+hence by the removable singularity theorem of Bando-Siu \cite{BS}, $A_\infty$ is indeed an admissible Hermitian-Yang-Mills connection which defines a reflexive sheaf $\mathcal E_\infty$.
+By \cite{BS}, $H_\infty$ can be extended over $\C^n \setminus Sing(\E_\infty)$.
+Abusing notation, we still denote it as $H_\infty$.
+Notice that a priori we may obtain different limits $(\E_\infty, A_\infty)$ along different subsequences.